 The Two-Week Follow-Up

-Here's something we've added: after a significant conflict, we revisit it two weeks later.
+One thing we've added: after a significant conflict, we revisit it two weeks later.
 Did anything change?
 Did we slip back into old patterns?
 What did we learn?

 This sounds tedious.
 It kind of is.
 But it's also how we actually change.
 The repair in the moment is necessary but not sufficient.
 The follow-up is where behavior actually shifts.